Connect with us

 It begins in the elementary, middle, and high school classrooms.
 Then we reach our potential by unleashing Mississippi innovation and research.

-We have great minds across many disciplines, but we must double-down when it to manufacturing and industrial innovation and invention.
+We have great minds across many disciplines, but we must double-down when it comes to manufacturing and industrial innovation and invention.
 We are in a competition for recruitment and retention of talent, and Mississippi has to lead the way.
 Today, I ask the legislature to establish an incentive program to retain and attract top researchers in relevant fields at our universities.
 We must win the talent war in order to outpace our competition.

 We also need to renew our focus on commercializing these innovations.
 Right now, across our state, great minds are gathered together.
 In the halls of our universities.
 At the US Army’s Engineer Research and Development Center in Vicksburg.
 Most people, I’m sure, would be shocked to know that there are more PHD’s per capita in that town than any other place in America.
 At the Stennis Space Center, where innovation beyond anything this planet has ever seen is happening every day.